 - Breadth of program.
 Bariatric surgery is not just a one-time surgery.
 There are many facets to it.
 At Lifespan, we offer the Center for Bariatric Surgery, which is a comprehensive center.
 That means that we treat obesity as a chronic disease that requires not just an operation, but supportive care and coaching with nutritionists, behavioral therapists, medical specialists, and support groups.
 We differ from other programs because we offer all that under one roof.

 - Patient education.
-The success of bariatric surgery lies not only in the skills and experience of the medical team, but also in the education program available for its patients.
+The success of bariatric surgery lies not only in the skills and experience of the medical team, but also in the education program available to patients.
 Both pre-surgical education and strong post-surgical coaching and support should be available.
-Here at the Center for Bariatric Surgery, we have robust education and support programs led by trained medical professionals, with no out-of-pocket expenses.
+Here at the Center for Bariatric Surgery, we have robust education and support programs led by trained medical professionals.

-Like choosing a hospital, there are many considerations for selecting a physician as well.
+Like choosing a hospital, there are many considerations for selecting a physician to perform your weight loss surgery.

 - Covered by insurance.
 When choosing a physician, you want to be sure to select a specialist from your health insurance’s network of physicians.

 - Team effort.
-When you choose a physician, you want to know if they work with a team of doctors.
+When you choose a physician, you want to know they are part of a team.
 It’s important to have enough surgeons in a group who work hand in hand, so they are available day and night for emergencies or to answer questions and address concerns.
-Programs that do not have a large enough team of specialized bariatric surgeons to provide this coverage often rely on other surgeons and practitioners who are not experts in bariatric surgery for emergency lifesaving care.
+Programs without a large enough team of specialized bariatric surgeons to provide this coverage often rely on other surgeons and practitioners who are not experts in bariatric surgery for emergency lifesaving care.
 At our Center for Bariatric Surgery, there is always a bariatric surgeon available to answer questions, just a phone call away.
 That is part of our team commitment to take care of you.

 - Meeting your surgeon.
 A critical part of any surgery is the rapport between a surgeon and a patient.
 We believe it is important for you to meet your surgeon at the beginning of your journey.
 We want you to feel comfortable with your surgeon.
 Our patients meet the surgeon from the first visit.
 Our surgeons take a personal approach with all our bariatric surgery patients.
 This helps our team get to know you well even before your surgery, and provide care for you whenever you need it.

 Nurses play a critical role in the care of patients.
 Bariatric surgery patients are no exception.
-Here at The Miriam Hospital, we have nurses specifically assigned to the care of bariatric surgery patients in a dedicated area of the hospital.
-In addition, the nurses at The Miriam Hospital have received Magnet designation five times.
-This is the highest nursing credential available and we are one of only four hospitals in the world to have earned this recognition five times.
+The Miriam Hospital has nurses specifically assigned to the care of bariatric surgery patients in a dedicated area of the hospital.
+In addition, the nurses at The Miriam Hospital have received Magnet designation six times.
+This is the highest nursing credential available and we are one of only four US hospitals to have earned this recognition six consecutive times.

 Is bariatric surgery safe?